-But if the thought of the end of the weekend and another week in work fills you with dread.
+But if the thought of the end of the weekend and another week at work fills you with dread.
 This could be a sign that something is seriously wrong.

-Either you’ve outgrown your food manufacturing role, your workplace has become toxic.
+Either you’ve outgrown your food manufacturing role, or your workplace has become toxic.
 You realise that your passions lie elsewhere in a different position or with a new company with different values.
-Some signs to look out for indicating that it’s time to look for a new job.
+Some signs to look out for indicate that it’s time to look for a new job.

 Deciding on a career move can be a daunting thing, and that’s why many people try to ignore the warning signs that they should move on.

 Today, we share the 6 Signs it’s Time to Look for a New Role (and how to find one)

 There can be many reasons people are reluctant to leave the house in the morning, from a commute that is regularly filled with traffic to a long train journey.

 But generally, travelling to work should not be a time where you dread the minutes counting down until your morning start time.